Rigging a Plastic Shrimp backward and other methods.

 Mangrove Creek

-Pitching parallel to cover allows you to mimic the same as nature already programs them to do and the more you present your offerings like such, the better your strike ratio will be while (at the same time) covering more productive water and cover in the process!
+Pitching parallel to cover allows you to mimic what nature already programs them to do.
+The more you present your offerings like this, the better your strike ratio will be while (at the same time) covering more productive water and cover in the process!

 Dr. Christian Marrero shrimp Fly